 - 7.18.
 The Council follows the requirements of The Local Government Act 2003 (the Act) and supporting regulations in managing its Treasury Management activities. - 7.19.
 The Audit & Governance Committee is the body responsible for the governance of treasury management within the Council.
 The Act requires that an annual Treasury Management Strategy be presented to Council for approval as part of the annual approval of the budget.
 Members also receive a mid-year review report and an outturn report. - 7.20.
 The Council also employ Link Group as its treasury management advisors.
-Other specialist advice is taken on an ad/hoc basis driven by using organisations with the best experience linked to a particular project.
+Other specialist advice is taken on an ad/hoc basis dependant on the nature of the particular project and issue under review.
 Treasury Management is also subject to regular audit review.